An Independent In Bradford Is Fighting Labour By Claiming To Be The Real Pro-Corbyn Candidate

 She added: "It shows something.
 It shows the Labour party are throwing their weight behind Naz and supporting her all the way, and also it shows they are worried [about] the impact that Salma is making by positioning herself as the Labour candidate, as the real Labour candidate, the real supporter of Jeremy Corbyn."

 While the letter could throw a spanner in the works for the Yaqoob camp, Khan said, Bradford West would remain a tight race.
-"Politics being politics in Bradford West, there's nothing to be taken for granted, nothing is certain, it's all going to fall down on the day of the election," she added.
+"Politics being politics in Bradford West, there's nothing to be taken for granted, nothing is certain.
+It's all going to fall down on the day of the election," she added.

-In 2015, Naz Shah beat George Galloway into second place, with 19,977 votes compared to 8,557, in a campaign characterised by personal attacks, threats of legal action, and claims of breaches in electoral law.
+In 2015, Shah beat Galloway into second place, with 19,977 votes to 8,557, in a campaign characterised by personal attacks, threats of legal action, and claims of breaches of electoral law.

-It meant the constituency returned as a Labour seat after Galloway had won the West Yorkshire seat in 2012 in a landslide he dubbed the "Bradford spring", which had shocked the Labour party.
+It meant the West Yorkshire constituency returned as a Labour seat after Galloway had won it in 2012 in a landslide he dubbed the "Bradford spring", which had shocked the Labour party.

 Khan said a number of people in Yaqoob's campaign were former Respect members.
 "Obviously she was our leader and was a great inspirational woman... even after she stepped down in 2012, it makes sense for a lot of people in Bradford who would get behind her campaign."